reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 3. The total number of room schedules will be the answer.

 ### Counter-Examples
-We will sort the bookings, and then schedule them one by one.
+For greedy algorithm, we can think four ways to sort intervals:

+1. ★ Earliest start time
+2. Earliest finish time
+3. Fewest conflicts
+4. Shortest interval

-For each sorting method, the upper schedule is a counter-example.
+The answer is the first.
+For other sorting methods, the upper schedule is a counter-example.
-The lower one is the right answer, which sorts the bookings by start time.
+The lower one is the right answer.
 #### No Sort
 ![image](https://github.com/reruo321/CPP-Self-Study/assets/48712088/cce337f5-3340-4aa1-9419-7d6b6151ecac)

+#### 2. Earliest Finish Time

+#### 3. Fewest Conflicts

-#### Shortest First
+#### 4. Shortest Interval
 ![image](https://github.com/reruo321/CPP-Self-Study/assets/48712088/224e38ae-6bb0-4b89-8c7a-d23e0db3b358)

-### Real Solution
+### Real Solution: Earliest Start Time
-There is one thing to add to my approach: sort all bookings by its start time in ascending order.
+Sort all bookings by its start time in ascending order.
 It will prevent the counter-examples.

 #### Proof
-How can we prove that greedy algorithm for interval partitioning is optimal?
+##### Claim:
+##### Proof:

+For

 </details>